eclipsesource/tabris-decorators/doc/redux/@connect.md

 A function that maps the state returned by the store to the properties of the widget to connect:

-`state => mappedState`
+`state => properties`

-So if your the state object of your store has a `myString` property, and the widget you want to connect has a `text` property, then `mapStateToProps` may look like this:
+So if the state object of your store has a `myString` property, and the widget you want to connect has a `text` property, then `mapStateToProps` may look like this:

 ```js